mapattacker/datascience/sl-deeplearning.rst

     from medium

-Long Short Term Memory (LSTM) is a
+Long Short Term Memory (LSTM) is a special kind of Recurrent Neural Networks (RNN) with the capability of learning long-term dependencies.

 .. figure:: images/rnn2.jpg
     :width: 450px